 Local planning policies will to some extent have an influence on the chances of approval but, as PPS7 specialist Planning Consultant Rob Hughes explains, “every submission under PPS7 will of course contradict local plan policy in that it is a new house in the open countryside – but one of the keys to [his successful approach] is to look elsewhere in the plan for policies that might offer some support.”

 It’s not the case that some areas are more PPS7-friendly than others, either.
-Whilst many of the earlier houses approved under these clauses happened to be based in the South, that’s probably a reflection of the nature of where the wealth lies rather than a reflection of the progressive nature of local authorities in the area.
 Some local authorities might be more educated than others, and some might be more amenable to an application under Paragraph 79.
-From Northumberland to Devon, Herefordshire to Kent – it can happen anywhere, if the individual circumstances are right.

 One of those circumstances that is far from clear is how the site’s proximity to existing settlements affects the way any approval might be considered ‘isolated’.
 You wouldn’t expect to see new ‘country homes’ at the end of a row of existing houses, adjoining farmland or not.